network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 fact that the routing is constantly changing.
 Daily fluctuations in the demand for the traffic make the bottlenecks ebb and flow.
 Because of that, measuring the responsiveness during the peak hours is likely to encounter a different bottleneck queue compared to off-peak measurement.
-It seems that it’s best to avoid extending the duration of the test beyond what’s needed.
+It seems that it's best to avoid extending the duration of the test beyond what's needed.

 The problem space around the bufferbloat is huge.
 Traditionally, one thinks of bufferbloat happening on the routers and switches of the Internet.
 Thus, simply